lucilaortiz/TEAtree/README.md

 # TEAtree
 Data from the manuscript "TEC1, a member of the TEA transcription factors family is involved in virulence and basidiocarp development in Ustilago maydis."
-Claudia Geraldine León-Ramírez, José Alejandro Sánchez-Arreguin, Domingo Martínez-Soto, M. Lucila Ortíz-Castellanos, Elva Teresa Arechiga-Carvajal, Mayela Fernanda Salazar-Chávez, Lino Sánchez-Segura, José Luis Cabrera-Ponce and José Ruiz-Herrera.
+Claudia Geraldine León-Ramírez, José Alejandro Sánchez-Arreguin, José Luis Cabrera-Ponce, Domingo Martínez-Soto, M. Lucila Ortíz-Castellanos, Elva Teresa Arechiga-Carvajal, Mayela Fernanda Salazar-Chávez, Lino Sánchez-Segura and José Ruiz-Herrera.

 The following files are available:
 * TEA_tree_mega6_ml_lg_g5_root_HAC1_1000_nwk: Newick TEA tree information, mega6 in Maximum Likelihood, model Le_Gascuel, a discrete Gamma  distribution (categories 5), with 1000 bootstraps was rooted using the method of the external group, HAC1.